Marrakech souks: ready to haggle

 However, in saying that I’m making it sound worse than it is, yes you will get hassled by some, some of them are very persuasive but there are other souks that are quieter.
 Some will let you walk by, even peer into their stalls without batting an eyelid but once you step into the stall and show some interest they will latch onto you like a rash.
 To us westerners, we prefer to be left alone and shop on our own accord but to these guys, it’s what they know.

-If you aren’t interested in buying anything, don’t be afraid to say NO. Some stall owners can be quite persuasive but a firm ‘no‘ will dispel your interest.
+If you aren’t interested in buying anything inside the Marrakech souks, don’t be afraid to say NO. Some stall owners can be quite persuasive but a firm ‘no‘ will dispel your interest.
 However, if you feel just saying no is quite rude then just like with the merchants on the square the word ‘maybe’ works just as well but with more interaction.

 Here’s how it usually goes – You say, “Maybe tomorrow” – They will reply with “Maybe?” – Which you come back with a nod, smiling and say “Maybe” – They know you’re brushing them off but not being rude by ignoring them or just saying no. Remember they are just trying to make a living.